lukasz-stepien-dev/lukasz-stepien-dev/README.md

 ## **About me** 👀

-🔭 I’m currently working on [Interactive Card Form](https://github.com/lukasz-stepien-dev/Interactive-Card-Form).
+🔭 I’m currently working on nothing.

-🌱 I’m currently learning JavaScript.
+🌱 I’m currently learning Web APIs and Java basics.

 💬 Do you have a question?
 You can ask me [here](https://github.com/lukasz-stepien-dev/lukasz-stepien-dev/issues).